open-zaak/open-zaak/docs/installation/deployment/single_server.rst

     (env) [user@laptop]$ cp hosts.example hosts

-Edit the ``open-zaak.gemeente.nl`` to point to your actual domain name.
+In the `hosts` file, edit the ``open-zaak.gemeente.nl`` to point to your actual domain name.
 You must make sure that the DNS entry for this domain points to the IP address of your server.

 .. warning:: It's important to use the correct domain name, as the SSL certificate will be generated for this domain and only this domain will be whitelisted